dblock/dredd/docs/how-to-guides.rst

 While example values are natural part of the API Blueprint format, the OpenAPI 2 specification allows them only for ``body`` request parameters (``schema.example``).

-However, Dredd needs to know what values to use when testing described API, so it supports ``x-example`` :openapi2:`vendor extension property <vendorextensions>` to overcome the OpenAPI 2 limitation:
+However, Dredd needs to know what values to use when testing described API, so it supports ``x-example`` :openapi2:`vendor extension property <specification-extensions>` to overcome the OpenAPI 2 limitation:

 .. code-block:: openapi2